rahulkhare2088-ets/EireneTechSociety/UsecaseAndAudience.md

 If you are the "Consumer" of this XML order message, this data is telling you:

    **"Hey, Company ETS has a new order (UP-TC626116).
 You need to pick up 3 large units of distressed food and special project items from Facility (52) on Tuesday
-    afternoon and get them to Facility (00053).
-The order is released for picking, but you still need to assign a driver/truck."**
+    morning and get them to Facility (00053).
+The order is released for picking, and assigned to a driver/truck."**
 ---